 - mismanagement of marine resources

 - Farming, forestry and land management to adopt wildlife-friendly practices

 - Marine Protected Areas to protect and recover Scotland’s marine environment

-- More quality places (both urban and rural) for people to experience wildlife
+- More quality places, in both urban and rural settings, for people to experience and enjoy wildlife

 How will the Scottish Wildlife Trust contribute?